awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

      --setup-system-service true \
      --deploy-dev-tools true
    ```
+**Note**
+<a name="jvm-tuning-note"></a>If you are running AWS IoT Greengrass on a device with limited memory, you might want to control the amount of memory that AWS IoT Greengrass Core software uses\.
+To control memory allocation, you can set JVM heap size options in the `jvmOptions` configuration parameter in your nucleus component\.
+For more information, see [Control memory allocation with JVM options](configure-greengrass-core-v2.md#jvm-tuning)\.

    When you run this command, you should see the following messages to indicate that the installer succeeded\.